xmxanuel/security-reviews/README.md

 # Bio
 Manuel began working with Ethereum in 2016.
 He was a Lead Solidity Engineer at [Centrifuge](https://centrifuge.io), where he designed and built smart contracts that hold a TVL of over $250 million and enabled the first RWAs on [MakerDAO](https://twitter.com/SebVentures/status/1384947049012006913)

 Manuel worked over the years with multiple security companies as a client (Trail of Bits, DappHub, Least Authority, Code4Arena) and got more and more interested into security himself.
-He is currently serving as an Independent Security Researcher (SR) at  [Spearbit](https://github.com/spearbit/portfolio), previously at [Oak Security](https://www.oaksecurity.io/).
+He is currently serving as an Independent Security Researcher (SR) at  [Spearbit](https://github.com/spearbit/portfolio), and previously at [Oak Security](https://www.oaksecurity.io/).

 In the last two years, Manuel reviewed more than +20 codebases and found critical bugs across multiple DeFi protocols and in addition helped to improve their overall design.

-Manuel also actively contributes to projects like [Radicle Drips](https://github.com/drips-network/contracts/) a highly optimized streaming protocol for open source dependency funding where he was involved in the design and nowadays, mostely serve as PR reviewer.
+Manuel also actively contributes to projects like [Radicle Drips](https://github.com/drips-network/contracts/) a highly optimized streaming protocol for open source dependency funding where he was involved in the design and nowadays, mostly serves as PR reviewer.

 # Portfolio